Harry Connick Jr.

-Joseph Harry Fowler Connick Jr. (born September 11, 1967) is an American singer, pianist, composer, actor, and television host.
+Joseph Harry Fowler Connick Jr. (born September 11, 1967) is an American singer, pianist, composer, actor, and former television host.
 As of 2019, he has sold over 30 million records worldwide.
 Connick is ranked among the top 60 best-selling male artists in the United States by the Recording Industry Association of America, with 16 million in certified sales.
-He has had seven top 20 US albums, and ten number-one US jazz albums, earning more number-one albums than any other artist in US jazz chart history.
+He has had seven top 20 U.S. albums, and ten number-one U.S. jazz albums, earning more number-one albums than any other artist in U.S. jazz chart history as of 2009.

 Connick's best-selling album in the United States is his Christmas album When My Heart Finds Christmas (1993).
-His highest-charting album is his release Only You (2004), which reached No. 5 in the US and No. 6 in Britain.
+His highest-charting album is Only You (2004), which reached No. 5 in the U.S. and No. 6 in Britain.
 He has won three Grammy Awards and two Emmy Awards.
 He played Leo Markus, the husband of Grace Adler (played by Debra Messing) on the NBC sitcom Will & Grace from 2002 to 2006.